FASB Issues Guidance on the Accounting for Environmental Credit Programs

 may need additional credits to settle the

-obligations resulting from its increased
+obligations resulting from its increased activities.

-activities.
-Therefore, E purchases credits on the
+Therefore, E purchases credits on the open market

-will sell the credits if its program requirements
+credits if its program requirements are satisfied.

-are satisfied.
-The market, however, for these
+The market, however, for these credits is sometimes

-credits is sometimes unable to absorb the volume
+unable to absorb the volume of sales offered near

-period.
-In the event that E is not able to sell
+the end of a compliance period.
+In the event that E

-the credits, it will retire them and claim
+is not able to sell the credits, it will retire them

-progress toward its public sustainability
+and claim progress toward its public sustainability

 goals.

-In February 20X6, E purchases 1,000 environmental
+In February 20X6, E purchases 1,000

-the credits to satisfy its regulatory compliance
+it will use the credits to satisfy its regulatory

-obligation, a 40 percent likelihood that the
+compliance obligation, a 40 percent likelihood that

-concludes that it meets the criteria for asset
+E concludes that it meets the criteria for asset

 recognition because it is probable that the credit

-will be used for either compliance or
+will be used for either compliance or noncompliance

-noncompliance purposes (40 percent expected for
+purposes (40 percent expected for compliance + 40

-percent cumulative probability).
-Therefore, E
+probability).
+Therefore, E recognizes the

-recognizes the environmental credits at cost.
+environmental credits at cost.
+Entity E classifies

-Entity E classifies the environmental credits as
+the environmental credits as noncompliance credits

-noncompliance credits because, although the 80
+because, although the 80 percent cumulative

-recognition, it is not probable that the
+probability supports asset recognition, it is not

-environmental credits will be used for compliance
+probable that the environmental credits will be used

-(40 percent expected for compliance).
+for compliance (40 percent expected for compliance).

-The ASU also requires that an expense be recognized for “a nonrefundable
+The ASU also requires that an expense be recognized for “a

-probable that the entity will use the environmental credit:
+not probable that the entity will use the environmental credit:

 -